Maximal value for trilinear Higgs coupling in a 3-3-1 EFT: Phenomenology

-An stringent constraint for 2HDM in general is due to the decay $B\rightarrow X_{s} \gamma$, which agrees well with the SM prediction.
+An stringent constraint for 2HDM, in general, is due to the decay $B\rightarrow X_{s} \gamma$, which is well in agreement with the prediction of the SM.
 This bound is particularly important for Type II, since there is an enhancement of the coupling between the charged scalar and the bottom quark given by $t_{\beta}$ in this case.
-Using the analytic formulas of~\cite{Enomoto:2015wbn}, one finds a lower bound on the charged scalar mass around 600 GeV, which is independent of the value of $t_{\beta}$.
-For the 3-3-1 EFT, one has more freedom when defining the Yukawa sector.
-In particular, this model allows a physical realization of the mixing matrices $V_{u}$, and $V_{d}$, as opposed to the SM (or 2HDM) where only their product $V_{u}^{\dagger}V_{d}$ is physical (parametrized as the CKM matrix).
+Using the analytical formulas of~\cite{Enomoto:2015wbn}, one finds a lower bound on the charged scalar mass of around 600 GeV, which is independent of the value of $t_{\beta}$.
+For the 3-3-1 EFT, there is more freedom when defining the Yukawa sector.
+In particular, this model allows for the physical realization of the mixing matrices $V_{u}$ and $V_{d}$, as opposed to the SM (or 2HDM) where only their product $V_{u}^{\dagger}V_{d}$ is physical (parameterized as the CKM matrix).
 By adopting specific choices for $V_{u}$, it is possible to relax the constraint on the charged scalar mass~\cite{Fan:2022dye,Cherchiglia:2022zfy,Doff:2024hid}.
-In our work, however, in order to be conservative, we will adopt $V_{u}$ as the identity matrix, which renders $V_{d}$ as the CKM matrix.
+However, in our work, in order to be conservative, we will adopt $V_{u}$ as the identity matrix, which renders $V_{d}$ as the CKM matrix.
 It is straightforward to implement the results of Ref.~\cite{Enomoto:2015wbn} for our model, rendering the allowed parameter space depicted in ~\cref{fig:bsg_kappa}.